 However, it’s a sad thing that furniture does not last forever.
-There are artisan-made items that are made to stay from one generation to the next, but its age appears in every cracks and seams.
-Then there are those which break easily; only serving us for a few years.
+There are artisan-made items that are made to stay from one generation to the next, but their age appears in every crack and seam.
+Then there are those which break easily, only serving us for a few years.

 Consider This Little Story:

 It’s about time you noticed; your favorite, good ‘ole couch is slowly showing signs of decay.
 There are a few open cracks on your well-loved cover.
 The foam is mischievously peeping through the holes and as you sit down, you realize the entire chair is sagging, its bottom drooping.
 The lovely pattern you once adored so much is now covered in dirt.
 You can feel the difference from the first time you sat on that chair when it was young and new.
 Now, it looks awkward, out-of-place, and ready to hit the garage sale for some new owner, or the recycling experts, to take it.

 Sounds familiar?
 You or someone you know can relate to this story at some point.
 Because our furniture, such as couches, are among the most-used items in the house, they face daily wear and tear.
 Even if we look after them carefully, these things will acquire damage down the road, especially if they are made out of fabric.

 You know it’s about time to make a furniture switch when you feel a particular item does not complement your home’s interior.
 But then again, are you ready to let go of something you have cherished for so long, an item that has been a part of your household for years?
 Fortunately, there is one method that can resolve both your eye for design and heart for your investments.
 Regarding furniture, reupholstering brings them back to its best, tip-top shape.

 How to Reupholster a Couch